usiam/Summer-2021_HIRAX/Readme.md

 This code also has a function to generate  snr_master_hk.fits which is interpolated to match the KPF-ETC grids

-Before running, will need to unzip telluric file, check paths
+Before running, will need to unzip telluric file, check paths.

 To Do:
 ---------